 Learn how to become a waiter or waitress.
 Research the education, career requirements and experience required for starting a career as a waiter or waitress.

 Waiters and waitresses, also known as servers, take orders in dining establishments and serve food and beverages to patrons.
 Specific duties will depend on the type of restaurant.
-For example, some servers may also greet and sit customers, set tables, prepare drinks and remove dirty dishes and glasses.
+For example, some servers may also greet and seat customers, set tables, prepare drinks and remove dirty dishes and glasses.
 Some dining establishments have other restaurant employees perform some of these duties.
 Work can be stressful and hectic during the busier serving hours.
 Patience might be required when dealing with demanding or rude customers.

 There are no formal education requirements to become a server, and some restaurants will hire workers who are still in high school.
 High-end restaurants may prefer waiters and waitresses who have a high school diploma and experience in the field.
 The table below includes the requirements to become a waiter or waitress.